-As the baseline method, we use the same GNN structure as the one for IPS, but without bias mitigation.
-In contrast to the IPS approach, we use the standard average loss for the training dataset (\ref{eq:emploss}).
-The same settings as for IPS are used except for those specific to IPS, such as the number of GNN layers, the choices of the hyperparameters, and the training and validation sets.
+As the baseline method, we used the same GNN structure as the one for IPS, but without bias mitigation.
+In contrast to the IPS approach, we used the standard unweighted average loss for the training dataset.
+The same settings as for IPS were used except for those specific to IPS, such as the number of GNN layers, the selection of the hyperparameters, and the training and validation sets.